Skip to content

 Response format

-All responses return JSON.
-Successful responses wrap the result in a data field:
+Successful responses with a body wrap the result in a data field:

 json